marijahavaic/marijahavaic/README.md

 - 👋 Hi, I’m @marijahavaic
-- 👀 I’m interested in Front-end development
+- 👀 I’m interested in Full-Stack development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning PHP and NodeJS
-- 💞️ I’m looking to collaborate on developing websites
+- 💞️ I’m looking for a intenship form September 18th
 - 📫 How to reach me marija.havaic@gmail.com

 <!---